Teletherapy For Refugees

 At the same time, particularly for those coming from nonwestern cultures and speaking nonWestern languages who are resettled in medium or small size host cities and towns:

-The wide-ranging life changes a refugee faces permeate every aspect of daily life and experience.
+The wide-ranging life changes a newcomer faces permeate every aspect of daily life and experience.
 The emotional and psychological challenges of these changes, occurring at multiple levels and all at once, effecting all aspects of normalcy, places substantial strains on the energy and resilience required of a person to adequately adjust to them.
 For those also impacted by trauma this challenge is particularly overwhelming, and often insurmountable, if the trauma is not healed.

-The continuing lack of treatment for refugees struggling with trauma that is needed to achieve this level of healing, recovery, and stability is primarily due to language and cultural gaps that preclude accessing English-language-only based mental health services.
+The continuing lack of treatment for refugees struggling with trauma that is needed to achieve this level of healing, recovery, and stability is primarily due to language and cultural gaps that preclude accessing English-language-only-based mental health services.

 The result is that severe mental health needs go unattended and are allowed to become chronically dysfunctional in a person’s life, to the detriment of both the individual and the community they are becoming part of.